P-p-H-d/mlib/README.md

     // Register the oplist of a mpz_t.
 It is a classic oplist.
     #define M_OPL_mpz_t() M_CLASSIC_OPLIST(mpz)
-    // Define an instance of a array of mpz_t (both type and function) ARRAY_DEF(array_mpz, mpz_t)
+    // Define an instance of an array of mpz_t (both type and function) ARRAY_DEF(array_mpz, mpz_t)
     // Register the oplist of the created instance of array of mpz_t
     #define M_OPL_array_mpz_t() ARRAY_OPLIST(array_mpz, M_OPL_mpz_t())